camba1/gotemp/README.md

 - `TimescaleDB` time series DB used for historical audit data storage
 - `ArangoDB`is a multi-model database used for master data storage
 - `Redis` is used to cache data and reduce number of data requests to other services
+- `Vault` for credentials management when running in Kubernetes
 - `Docker` for creating application images
 - `Docker-compose` to run the application
 - `Minikube` to run the application in Kubernetes